Books by Donna Fletcher Crow:

 Elizabeth is certain that determination and hard work can bring success to any trial: even when The Great Depression makes her dreams of a college education seem impossible; even when her family is faced with losing their farm; even when her beloved Eliot Hamilton is crippled in an airplane crash.
 The courage that sustains Elizabeth through the loss of her brother flying for the RAF and the devastation of Pearl Harbor is put to the test closer to home when she is faced with giving birth during Idaho's first blackout in a tarpaper shack attended by her mother Kathryn.

 "Donna Fletcher Crow can take a solid foundation of history and shape it into a story that draws us in and teaches while it entertains.
-Fall in love
+Fall in love with characters straight out of the past, struggle with them as they struggle, and celebrate their triumphs."

 --Hannah Alexander, The Hideaway Series